jtmr05/PI-50-Questions/README.md

 # PI-50-Questions
-Resolution of 50 questions in C for PI class
-Includes an executable
+Solutions for the 50 questions for PI class in C Includes an executable